justindepierro/boxcall/docs/roadmaps/ELITE_CODE_CLEANUP_ROADMAP_CHECKLIST_DEC2025.md

 - (11) Zustand store surface area is reduced and enforced: legacy `src/app/store.ts` was deleted, UI state moved to `src/stores/uiStore.ts`, dashboard store was modularized under `src/stores/dashboard/`, and new guardrails prevent ad-hoc `.getState()` and whole-store subscriptions.
 - (12) Optimistic update patterns are unified via shared helpers in `src/utils/optimistic.ts` (consistent temp IDs + targeted replace/rollback for concurrent optimistic mutations).
 - (14) Supabase table access is centralized behind the DAL in `src/data/supabase/`, and a guardrail blocks new `supabase.from("...")` usage outside the DAL (auth + storage are exempt).
+- (15) DEV-only tooling is guaranteed not to ship in prod: `DevHealthCheck` is lazy-loaded behind `import.meta.env.DEV` check, `testBasicDatabaseConnectivity` and database helpers are dynamically imported only in DEV mode, `AnalyticsDebugger` is gated behind `import.meta.env.DEV`, and `DevPanel` + `PerformanceDashboard` + `FormationDataDiagnostic` are already lazy-loaded and gated (Vite tree-shakes them from production bundles).

 Verified partial (keep unchecked for now):